 Cases that every law student should know

 Many jurisdictions rely on the doctrine of precedent as a source of law.
 This means that judges look to previous cases for guidance on their decisions.
-In this article, we look at several cases that have made an impact in English and Welsh law.
+In this article, we look at several cases that have made an impact on English and Welsh law as well as the law in many other countries.

 Donoghue v Stevenson